If nobody else has already told you this, I will: if your emotions are all over the place, you will never get rich. Period.

-On me and my husband’s first year anniversary, I desperately wanted him to get me flowers.
+On my first wedding anniversary, I desperately wanted my husband to get me flowers.
 He kept asking me weeks leading up to the day what I wanted, and I kept telling him I wanted it to be a surprise, secretly thinking he’ll get me flowers.

 So the day comes.
 He lets me sleep in.
 Surprises me with brunch at the Shangri-la hotel.
 Takes me to all my favorite shops.
 Cuddles with me in the couch, letting me pick whatever movie I wanted.